-The List of John Legend Albums in Order of Release
+All 10 John Legend Albums in Order of Release Date

 John Legend Albums Images

-John Legend Albums in Order: Spanning a prolific and illustrious career, John Roger Stephens, professionally known as John Legend, has left an indelible mark on the American music landscape.
+John Legend Albums in Order: The career of John Roger Stephens, known professionally as John Legend, has been long and illustrious, marking indelibly upon the American music landscape.

 All John Legend Albums Available on: Apple Music